Tic95/PageWeb/README.md

+This is a webPage where you can chat on a forum

 juste copy this into the sql terminal and you are ready to go (make sure to have root as user and no password)